 RWA is fortunate to be located in a uniquely innovative city, and this offers our students additional educational enhancement beyond the classroom.
 We encourage our teachers to seek opportunities for their classes to actively engage in educational experiences that support class learning.
-Within the clear curricular objectives, field trips provide an authentic and real context to units of inquiry and extend and stimulate student interest by connecting classroom-based learning with the world outside.
+Within the clear curricular objectives, field trips provide an authentic and real context to units of inquiry and extend and stimulate student interest by connecting classroombased learning with the world outside.
 Our Grade 4 and 5 students attend an annual camp.
-A parent information session is usually held to share details of the 3 days/2 nights trip.
+A parent information session is usually held to share details of the 3 days/2-night trip.
+Additionally, our grade 5 Muslim students also have the opportunity to go on the Umrah trip organized by the Islamic department.

-Prior to a field trip, all parents will be sent a letter from the school, requesting their consent for their child to attend, further information on the trip and an indication of cost.
+Before a field trip, all parents will be sent a letter from the school, requesting their consent for their child to attend, further information on the trip, and an indication of cost.
 Consent forms must be completed and returned to the teacher before the field trip, together with any required payment.